“The Teeth are a Gateway to your Well-Being.”

 “Can I still get cavities with veneers?”
 Yes.
 Veneers cover the front surface of your teeth, but the sides, back, and margins are still exposed to bacteria and acids.
 You still need to brush, floss, and see your hygienist regularly.
 Veneers don’t make you immune to dental disease—they just improve the appearance and sometimes the strength of the tooth surface they cover.

 “Will my teeth be sensitive afterward?”
 Some sensitivity is normal immediately after preparation, especially to temperature changes.
 However, because minimal-prep veneers stay within the enamel layer, most patients experience only brief, mild sensitivity that resolves within days.
-If sensitivity persists, it usually indicates an issue with bite or fit that we need to address.
+If sensitivity persists, we need to address it.

 Frequently Asked Questions About Porcelain Veneers in Mansfield TX